Jeremy Irons on Who Do You Think You Are?: Everything you need to know

 Jeremy Irons was born in a prosperous middle-class family just after the Second World War in Cowes, on the Isle of Wight.
 He enjoyed an idyllic childhood sailing with his brother, sister and father before attending Sherborne School in Dorset at the age of 13.

-Given the choice of a career in the army (he was very good at sports at school and was recommended for The Paras) or drama school, Jeremy chose the latter.
-He says his greatest fear on the search is to find that his ancestors were dull and middle class: his father once warned him not to look into the family history as he would find “only boring accountants”.
+Given the choice of a career in the army (he was very good at sports at school and was recommended for the Parachute Regiment) or drama school, Jeremy chose the latter.
+At the start of his episode of Who Do You Think You Are?, he says his greatest fear about his family history is to find that his ancestors were dull and middle class: his father once warned him not to look into the family history as he would find “only boring accountants”.

 Jeremy has two main objectives when tracing his family ancestors.
 He feels most at home in South West Ireland, where he lives by the sea, describing the feeling of moving to Cork as like "coming home".
 However, he believes this empathy is more than just the fact that he is married to the Irish actress Sinéad Cusack, and he wants to find out if there is Irish blood in his veins.